Tour

 What are the recurring associations we make?
 How do we read between the lines?

-As part of our Fall 2023 Residency programme, we invite you to join us with art historian and current resident Marika Sardar in a tour & discussion at the Sharjah Museum of Islamic Civilization on Saturday, 11 November 2023.
+As part of our Fall 2023 Residency programme, we had invited you to join us with art historian and our Fall 2023 resident Marika Sardar in a tour & discussion at the Sharjah Museum of Islamic Civilization that was on Saturday, 11 November 2023.

-We’ll begin with a tour of the galleries followed by an open discussion in response to the gallery names, object labels, maps, and text panels to think about how the installation frames a presentation of Islamic art, and if the curatorial decisions speak to locally-based audiences.
+We began the tour of the galleries followed by an open discussion in response to the gallery names, object labels, maps, and text panels to think about how the installation frames a presentation of Islamic art, and if the curatorial decisions spoke to locally-based audiences.

 About the Resident